jsjiaoshan/gitskills/readme.txt

 Creating a new is quick
-i am on the dev branch update some interesting thing & simpl ggggge hello i am a bug
+i am on the dev branch update some interesting thing & simple